Kim Kardashian Calls Newborn Son The Most Calm Of All Of Her Kids

 Kim Kardashian and Kanye West welcomed their fourth child, a son, earlier this week.
-The couple announced the birth via Twitter, where Kim told her followers that her son had arrived, and that he was “perfect.”
+The couple announced the birth via Twitter, where Kim told her followers that her son had arrived and that he was “perfect.”

 According to People Magazine, the Keeping Up with the Kardashians star later told her fans that the baby boy looks just like his sister, Chicago, who is Kim and Kanye’s youngest daughter.